 Patagonia Photo Workshop Adventure - Argentina Edition

 Come join us on this incredible Patagonia photography workshop adventure that focuses purely on the Argentinian side of one of the wildest and most beautiful regions of South America let alone the world.
 Set in the heart of the Andean mountain range in Argentina during fall colors, this adventure will allow you to experience Los Glaciares National Park and all its glory.
-This trip is unique in that it is only for alumni of Colby Brown Photography Workshops, providing an opportunity to see, explore and photograph the famous Argentinian side of Patagonia rather than split their time between both the Chilean and Argentina sides that we normally run with our Patagonia workshops.
+This trip is unique in that it will provide an opportunity to see, explore, and photograph the famous Argentinian side of Patagonia rather than split their time between both the Chilean and Argentina sides that we normally run with our Patagonia workshops.
 This will give you more opportunities to come away with steller images of Mt.
 Fitz Roy and Cerro Torre (and the surrounding peaks) because of the additional time spent around the town of El Chalten.

 Easy to Moderate Hiking

 Patagonia Photography Workshop Adventure